In this section, students will learn about the role of the Ninth Street Market in American culture.

 Introduction: The Ninth Street Market

-- Students will analyze different aspects of the 9th Street Market by completing paired readings in a jigsaw activity.
+- Analyze different aspects of the 9th Street Market by completing paired readings in a jigsaw activity.

 Suggested Instructional Procedures